nette-examples/user-authentication/readme.md

 composer install
 ```

+Make directories `db/`, `temp/` and `log/` writable.

-Set the database access data in the `config/local.neon` file:
+By default, SQLite is used as the database which is located in the `db/users.sqlite.db` file.
+If you would like to switch to a different database, configure access in the `config/local.neon` file:

 ```neon
 database: